SkeltonThatcher/aws-terraform-rancher-single-node-ha/README.md

 This repo contains Terraform code and supporting scripts to deploy single node HA Rancher server and Rancher hosts in AWS.

-## VERSION ADVISORY - As of 4/4/17 this plan works with Rancher Server v1.4.2 and below only.
-Catalog access 500 errors occur when using v1.5+.
+## Version advisory - Tested with Rancher server v1.5.3 and Rancher agent v1.2.1

 The Terraform plan is designed to be applied in two stages.
 It will build out and deploy the following resources.